Blue team (computer security): Operating system hardening

 In preparation for a computer security incident, the blue team will perform hardening techniques on all operating systems throughout the organization.

 Perimeter defense

 The blue team must always be mindful of the network perimeter, including traffic flow, packet filtering, proxy firewalls, and intrusion detection systems.

 Tools

-Blue teams employ a wide range of tools allowing them to detect an attack, collect forensic data, perform data analysis and make changes to threat future attacks and mitigate threats.
+Blue teams employ a wide range of tools allowing them to detect an attack, collect forensic data, perform data analysis and make changes to thwart future attacks and mitigate threats.
 The tools include: